Radon mitigation typically costs between $2000 to $2500 here in Minnesota.

 - Using a short term radon test kit that you the homeowner set up and mail to the lab.
 We include this with every mitigation system.

-If I were looking for an estimate for radon mitigation, I would look for the following.
+If I were looking for an estimate for radon mitigation, look for the following in addition to radon mitigation costs.

 - A contractor that will come to my home to provide an estimate and explain my options.